Shovel-Ready Small-Lot Subdivision

 201 Fox St3/21,1354,7911948Feb 2026$1,029,500$907

-Source: MLS-tracked closed sales near downtown Ojai over the trailing 24 months, filtered to 1,200–2,000 SF range (with two premium-tier reference points).
-Full 36-sale comp set on file with the LAAA Team.
-The two 216 E. Matilija sales are the same property selling twice in 22 months at premium pricing — a direct demonstration of buyer willingness to pay above $1,200/SF for premium downtown product.
+Source: MLS-tracked closed sales near downtown Ojai over the trailing 12 months, filtered to comparable size product (with one premium-tier reference point).
+Full comp set on file with the LAAA Team.
+216 E. Matilija St is a renovated downtown home trading at $1,266/SF — a direct demonstration of buyer willingness to pay well above $1,200/SF for premium downtown product on aged vintages.

 How the Comps Support the Exit Assumption